Havertz closes in on £72m Chelsea move as he leaves Germany training camp | Goal.com

 Having left Germany, Havertz is set to complete a move that has taken over a month to finalise as Chelsea moved without competition in a transfer window of aggressive spending.

-Real Madrid and Bayern Munich were long considered the front runners to sign Havertz but the midfielder wanted to ensure he took the next step in his career this summer.
+Real Madrid and Bayern Munich were long considered to be the front runners to sign Havertz but the forward wanted to ensure he made the right decision as he looks to take the next step in his career.

-With Madrid's budgets limited this summer after the coronavirus pandemic and Munich limiting themselves to just one signing, in their £46m ($60m) move for Manchester City's Leroy Sane, it left just the Blues willing and able to complete a deal.
+With Madrid's budgets limited after the coronavirus pandemic and Munich limiting themselves to just one big signing - Leroy Sane from Manchester City - it left just the Blues willing and able to complete a deal.

 Leverkusen have already lined up their Havertz replacement by agreeing on a €28m (£25m/$33m) fee for Roma forward Patrick Schick.
 They beat competition from RB Leipzig, who had the Czech Republic international on loan last season.

-Frank Lampard will be delighted to have signed a lot of his top targets this summer with Havertz set to be the sixth signing of the summer and transfer spending set to reach over £200m ($262m).
+Frank Lampard will be delighted to have signed his top targets this summer, with Havertz set to be the sixth move of the summer and will take transfer spending to over £200m ($262m).

-Furthermore, Chelsea had already signed both Timo Werner and Hakim Ziyech from RB Leipzig and Ajax at a combined cost of £84 million ($105m).
+Furthermore, Chelsea had already signed both Timo Werner and Hakim Ziyech from RB Leipzig and Ajax respectively for a combined cost of £84m ($105m).

-The Blues will next target a new goalkeeper to compete with Kepa Arrizabalaga as Rennes' Eduoard Mendy has emerged as the club's primary target.
+The Blues will next target a new goalkeeper to compete with Kepa Arrizabalaga as Rennes star Eduoard Mendy has emerged as the club's primary target.

-Meanwhile, Chelsea will try to raise further funds by selling fringe players and loanees on their books with Emerson Palmieri seeking a way out of west London with Internazionale interested.
+Meanwhile, Chelsea will try to raise further funds by selling fringe players and loanees on their books, with Emerson Palmieri seeking a way out of west London and Inter interested in a deal.

-AC Milan are in talks for Tiemoue Bakayoko as the clubs discuss a loan deal with the Blues preferring to add in an obligation to buy, while the Serie A side are hoping to stick to an option to buy the midfielder.
+AC Milan are in talks for Tiemoue Bakayoko as the clubs discuss a loan move, with the Blues preferring to add in an obligation to buy.

-Michy Batshuayi has been testing the water over a move with three strikers now ahead of him in the pecking order.
-The future of the likes of Jorginho also remains in doubt and Rennes are one of several clubs to offer a loan option to Fikayo Tomori after the signing of Silva from PSG last week.
+Michy Batshuayi has been testing the water over a move away, with three strikers now ahead of him in the pecking order.
+Jorginho's future also remains in doubt, while Rennes are one of several clubs to offer a loan option to Fikayo Tomori after the signing of Silva from PSG last week.

-Chelsea face Brighton in 10 days with the Premier League campaign for the 2020-21 season set to start but with many of the Blues stars currently playing for their national teams.